cocconat/Queecs/README.md

 Queecs recreate a qualitative curve which express how long and how strong theese correlations are.

 #how to run Queecs
+'''
 make

-./queecs file.whatever samples token
+./queecs file.xxx samples token
+'''

--samples is how many statistichal sample you want to run -token is a identifier for the data file you re creating
+-samples is how many statistical samples you want to run -token is a identifier for the data file you re creating

-#technical dettails
+Your results are stored in *results* folder as curve_*token*.dat

+#details
-the blocks mixer program is written in C++ the process is execute in bash trough many repetitions (Samples ~40).
+the blocks mixer program is written in C++ the process is execute in bash with a foor loop over a list of block dimensions.

 I presented this work as my bachelor thesis, and I m happy in make it reusable, if you re interested mail to me.

 #Thank you

 Cocconat